ewolff/SCS-ESI/docker/README.md

 - Use `docker-machine ip dev` to find the IP adress of the virtual machine.
 - You can access the order SCS at http://ipadresss:8080/ .
 It goes to the order SCS.
-- You can access the catalog SCS at http://ipadresss:8080/catalog .

 - Use `docker-machine rm dev` to destroy the virtual machine.